-The underlying drivers which contribute to the company's performance and can be managed internally include a disciplined approach to reducing the group's non-essential costs and allocating funds to those areas which will add shareholder value.
-The company's share price is often influenced by factors outside the control of Management and the Board, such as market conditions; however through effective communication between the company and all of its Stakeholders the company can provide assurance that the Company's assets are being well managed.
+The underlying drivers which contribute to the company's performance and that can be managed internally include a disciplined approach to reducing the group's non-essential costs and allocating funds to those areas which will add shareholder value.
+The company's share price is used as a performance indicator however, the share price is not entirely indicative of a company's performance and can be influenced by factors outside the control of Management and the Board such as market conditions.